 - How do I want to learn?
 Methods, strategies, learning tools

-- How do I want to practice the individual skills?
+- How do I want to practise the individual skills?

 - With whom do I want to learn?
 Social learning

 What do I want to learn?
 Skills, content

 The decision about the content is guided entirely by your individual interests.
 Depending on whether you are learning the target language for everyday use or for specific purposes, e.g. for study or professional purposes, you should select the corresponding content.
 Which language skills you give priority to depends on what you already know.
 As a beginner learning a new language, it makes sense for you to learn the receptive skills of listening and reading comprehension as well as vocabulary at the start.
 This will allow you to immerse yourself in the language and to develop a feeling for the new sounds, words and sentences before you move on to more challenging tasks.
 As an advanced learner, you should give priority instead to improving the skills of speaking and writing and, depending on your needs, to acquiring specific vocabulary.
 This information is of course general, and you can and should always define your own priorities.
 The more specifically you define your learning objectives, the less chance there is of getting lost amongst the wide variety of possibilities.

 What do I want to learn with?
 Learning materials

 It is worthwhile investing some time in the selection of learning material.
 To find something suitable, you can first select material using the online search tool and then try it out in the Self-Access Centre.
 Alternatively, you can browse in a specialised bookstore or in the language section of other libraries, e.g. the cantonal and university library BCU/KUB, the intercultural library, e.g. LivrEchange, search for appropriate websites on the Internet with targeted key words, or ask lecturers of the target language to advise you.